 The gibbon technique involves briefly bending the jumper down-up immediately after take-off:

 Proper execution of the movement may translate into slightly better results (±1 m), especially on smaller hills, where a full, deep gibbon is usually used.
 As we mentioned, the differences in distances are not large - there is a reason why this post is not part of the "How to jump far" guide.
+To make an effective and dynamic gibbon on your phone or tablet, a higher control sensitivity value is necessary (about 7-10 to be set in the game settings).

 Gibbons in the wild (well almost)Controversies